How to Study Revelation: Interpretive Approaches, Key Symbols, and Hope in Suffering

 TL;DR

 Revelation is an apocalyptic letter-prophecy written to seven real churches in Asia Minor facing real persecution.
 Before studying individual symbols, understand the four main interpretive approaches (preterist, historicist, futurist, idealist) and the book's two main structural features: the seven-fold series and the throne room vision.
-Its primary message is a call to faithful endurance rooted in the certainty that Christ has already won.
+Its primary message is not a timeline for the end of the world but a call to faithful endurance rooted in the certainty that Christ has already won.

 No book in the Bible produces more confident predictions from people who have read it least carefully.
 Charts, timelines, blood moons, and newspaper headlines get layered onto Revelation with great certainty by interpreters who often disagree completely with each other.
 If the book is as clear as each confident interpreter claims, the disagreement would be hard to explain.